Meet the iTOM-CAT™ Developer

 Q: You also developed correction software.
 Why was that important?

-Correction software takes the scanned image and allows the user to shape the orthotic to the scan and make any additions or corrections the customer requires.
+Correction software takes the scanned image and allows the user to shape the custom orthotic to the scan and make any additions or corrections the customer requires.
 Understanding what SOLO Labs needed to make a good orthotic, helped me in developing the software.
 A good orthotic starts with a good scan.

 Q: Once you developed the technology, you did something nearly unheard of in the technology world-- you shared it with others.
 Why?

 Allowing other businesses to use the technology provides valuable feedback to SOLO Labs to improve our products and services.
 By keeping the cost low for others, it allows them to use the technology at a fraction of the cost of having to develop the same technology themselves.
-By working together, we achieve more develop a better outcomes for the patient.
+By working together, we develop a better outcome for the patient.
 For SOLO Labs, our mission is Serve Others, Love Others.
 Through our research and development efforts we continue to live that mission.

 Q: For those who are afraid or get frustrated with technology, what is your advice.